Fortinet races to patch critical EMS flaw as attackers exploit it in the wild

 This incident highlights the importance of a defense-in-depth strategy.
 Ensure that critical management servers like FortiClient EMS are placed in a secure network segment with strict ingress and egress filtering.
 Enhancing the security of remote connections with a trusted VPN service can also add a layer of protection for administrative access.
 Continuously monitor network traffic to and from these servers for anomalous patterns that could indicate an attempted or successful attack.

-The rapid weaponization of CVE-2024-35616 is a stark reminder that the window between vulnerability disclosure and active exploitation is shrinking.
+The rapid weaponization of cve-2026-35616 is a stark reminder that the window between vulnerability disclosure and active exploitation is shrinking.
 Proactive vulnerability management, rapid patching, and vigilant monitoring are not just best practices; they are essential for survival.

 Share: